- Read More

 The treatment of warts can be divided into two types of care: old-school methods and new school methods.
 Old-school treatment methods focus on the fact that the wart tissue is bad and bad tissue needs to be destroyed.
 Freezing (cryotherapy), hyfercation (burning), and surgical excision were commonly used methods of care.
 Serial application of topical acids is another old school method that is often used both as a home remedy and one common in the doctor's office.

-New school methods focus on changing the patient to be *less of a host* or *less liked* by the virus.
+New school methods focus on changing the patient to be *less of a host* for the virus.
 If a wart seems to like you, it's perhaps time that you change.
 There are a number of ways to accomplish this change.
 Some methods are considered internal and others are considered external, while some employ a combination of both.
 Vitamin A is a common nutritional supplement that can be used as a medication to change the internal characteristics of the skin.
 Vitamin A has been shown to clinically change many skin conditions including acne, wrinkles, and warts.
 Vitamin A is a fat-soluble vitamin, meaning that it is dissolved and stored in body fat.
 In the subcutaneous space - that area just beneath the lowest layer of skin - all of us have a layer of body fat for warmth, possible fuel (stored as fat) and storage of important minerals we use on a daily basis.
 The fat pad of the palm of the hand and the sole of the foot are condensed pads of fat.
 Vitamin A is known to provide a supporting role for the skin, and in the case of warts, Vitamin A appears to alter the nature of the skin to a degree that the skin becomes inhospitable to the wart.
-Subsequently, the papova virus dies.
 Do be careful when using vitamin A, as it may be toxic in large doses.
+Increased doses of vitamin A should not be used during pregnancy.
 Most texts recommend a dose of 20,000 to 30,000 units daily for a period of three months for adults.
 We recommend that you contact your doctor for advice on using high doses of Vitamin A.

 Drying the foot is an important aspect of the new school approach to treating warts.
 Use of a drying agent on a daily basis to decrease perspiration of the foot significantly changes the character of the skin and often reduces wart counts.
-Drying the skin is an external, new school method of changing the individual, subsequently making the life of the papova virus more difficult.
+Drying the skin is an external, new school method of changing the individual, subsequently making it more difficult for the long term viability of the human papillomavirus.

 The images below show the steps taken to excise a wart.
 Images 1 and 2 show prep of the surgical site and definition of the border of the excision with a tissue nipper.
 Images 3 and 4 show the use of a curette to bluntly dissect the wart free of the dermis (deep layer of skin.)
 Image 5 shows the application of phenol (77% carbolic acid.)
 Phenol acts as both a topical anesthetic and cautery agent.
 Image 6 shows packing the wound with 40% salicylic acid.
 Sal acid is used to chemically destroy any residual papilloma virus left following curettage.
 Image 7 is the specimen viewed from the bottom, or underside, of the wart.
 This specimen is an example of how well warts are compartmentalized.